nasa/openmct/docs/src/design/proposals/APIRedesign_PeteRichards.md

 Using gulp or grunt as a task runner would bring us in line with standard web developer workflows and help standardize rendering, deployment, and packaging.
 Additional tools can be added to the workflow at low cost, simplifying the set up of developer environments.

-Gulp and grunt provide useful developer tooling such as live reload, automatic scss/less/etc compiliation, and ease of extensibility for standard production build processes.
+Gulp and grunt provide useful developer tooling such as live reload, automatic scss/less/etc compilation, and ease of extensibility for standard production build processes.
 They're key in decoupling code.

 ## Package openmctweb as single versioned file.